VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/02-read-content-from-a-database.md

 }
 </pre>

 Take a bit of time and review the tests.
-The `testGetAll` test will return all fruits in the repository, which should be three because of what the content in `import.sql`.
+The `testGetAll` test will return all fruits in the repository, which should be three because of the content in `import.sql`.
 The `getOne` test will retrieve the fruit with id 1 (e.g., the Cherry) and then check that it's not null.
-The `getWrongId` check that if we try to retrieve a fruit id that doesn't exist and check that fruitRepository return null.
+The `getWrongId` checks that if we try to retrieve a fruit id that doesn't exist and check that fruitRepository returns null.

 **5. Run and verify**